This site is privately owned and is not affiliated with any government agency. Learn more here

 Learn more about the documentation needed during the LIHEAP application process here.

-You can call the Housing Development Agency office where you applied directly to check your application status.
+You can call the Community Action Agency office where you applied directly to check your application status.

 Click here to find your local office and contact information.

-The Housing Development Agency of Tennessee will notify you within 30 days of receiving your application if you are approved to receive benefits.
+The Community Action Agency where you applied will notify you within 30 days of receiving your application if you are approved to receive benefits.
 All LIHEAP payments are made to the heating or energy provider directly.
 Benefit payments will not be sent to you.

-If you are denied Tennessee LIHEAP benefits, you may request a hearing to appeal the decision by writing a statement to your local Housing Development Agency (HDA) office within the time allotted in your determination letter.
+If you are denied Tennessee LIHEAP benefits, you may request a hearing to appeal the decision by writing a statement to your local Community Action Agency office within the time allotted in your determination letter.

 You can file an appeal for a Fair Hearing online, by phone, by mail, by fax or through email.